-The T89C51CC02 implement 16K Bytes of on-chip program/code memory.
+The T89C51CC01 implement 32K Bytes of on-chip program/code memory.
+Figure 17 shows the partitioning of internal and external program/code memory spaces depending on the product.

 The Flash memory increases EPROM and ROM functionality by in-circuit electrical erasure and programming.
-Thanks to the internal charge pump, the high voltage needed for programming or erasing Flash cells is generated on-chip using the standard $V{\rm DD}$ voltage.
-Thus, the Flash memory can be programmed using only one voltage and allows In-System Programming (ISP).
+Thanks to the internal charge pump, the high voltage needed for programming or erasing Flash cells is generated on-chip using the standard VDD voltage.
+Thus, the Flash Memory can be programmed using only one voltage and allows In-System-Programming commonly known as ISP.
 Hardware programming mode is also available using specific programming tool.

-Figure 12.
+Figure 17.
 Program/Code Memory Organization